aiqtidar/Leonard_Lab_Robots/README.md

 The spotlights are connected in series, and can be lighted using python code.
 It is run via the commandline; try ```python /Lights_and_Color/Light_test3.py``` The file ```Light_test3.py``` is also a good example of how to operate the lights.

+## Setting up the Neopixels via Arduino
+Download the Adafruit_Neopixel library onto your Arduino platform.
+Go to ``` Example >> Adafruit NeoPixel >> simple ``` This should suffice for firing up the NeoPixels to a constant lighting.
+There are some useful notes:
+- The number of pixels on each strip is 150
+- The NexPixels can be connected in series.
+- The Arduino is only required for powering the neopixels up.
+- The data is read from pin ~6.
+- Each NeoPixel requires its own power supply (of course).

+## Running the Code for Kobukis
+There were a total of 22 Trials.
+Each trial consists of python code, and Trials 21 and 22 are both final versions.